 When you start learning Ukrainian, try to focus on the most common vocabulary (you can start with our free 100 most common Ukrainian words flashcards) and basic grammar.
 When in Ukraine you won’t have much time or energy to dive into the conjugations and genders.
 You can take your first steps by listening to typical simple situations in Ukraine and my grammar explanations in our free series of Ukrainian Lessons Podcast.
 The cultural tips on the podcast (in English) will help you to prepare for your trip too.

 Here is what Cortney, a Peace Corps volunteer and a Ukrainian Lessons Podcast listener, told us in her testimonial:

 “I am a Peace Corps Trainee, and I just moved to Ukraine, where I will be serving for 2 years.
 I listened to this podcast A LOT in the months before my departure, and now that I am here I made it into the advanced language study group.
 My teacher said I speak very well, and she was especially impressed that I know how to conjugate some verbs.
 When she asked where I learned, I told her about this podcast!
 I’ve listened to every episode.”
 (Find this and other testimonials here)

-I am very grateful to Cortney, as since I received that testimonial, I know that the Ukrainian Lessons Podcast works! 🙂
+I am very grateful to Cortney for her testimonial, as I now know that the Ukrainian Lessons Podcast works!